Georges Gratiant: Post-war period

-1945: On Liberation, Georges Gratiant supported assimilation with France, a view common to communists of the time, and took an active part in making it succeed.

-1946: Georges Gratiant is elected the first President of the General Council of the new Department of Martinique until 1947.
+On Liberation in 1945, Gratiant supported assimilation with France, a view common to communists of the time, and took an active part in making it succeed.
+In 1946 he was elected the first President of the General Council of the new Department of Martinique, and served in the position until 1947.

-1948: During the "Affair of the Basse-Pointe 16", Georges Gratiant was one of the lawyers defending the sixteen farm workers charged with the murder of a white creole administrator on the Leyritz estate in Basse-Pointe.
+In 1948, during the "Affair of the Basse-Pointe 16", Gratiant was one of the lawyers defending the sixteen farm workers charged with the murder of a white creole administrator on the Leyritz estate in Basse-Pointe.
 At the trial in Bordeaux in 1951, his plea contributed greatly to the acquittal of the farm workers.

-On 21 and 22 September 1957: Georges Gratiant, René Ménil, Léopold Bissol and Victor Lamon founded the P.C.M.
-(Martinican Communist Party).
+On 21-22 September 1957, Gratiant helped to found the P.C.M.
+(Martinican Communist Party) together with René Ménil, Léopold Bissol and Victor Lamon.
 The P.C.M's slogan was "autonomy for Martinique".
 On 14 February 1960, the P.C.M. adopted a new draft status for Martinique, proposing an autonomous territory federated to the French Republic.
 The powers of the territory would be exercised by a Legislative Assembly and a Council of Government.On the 24th March 1961, during the strike of the agricultural workers of Le Lamentin, gendarmes shot at the crowd, causing the death of three workers.
-At their funeral, Georges Gratiant gave the poetic speech "Discours sur les trois tombes": "Whoever wants bread will get lead, in the name of the law, in the name of force, in the name of France, in the name of the force of the law that comes from France."
-This speech provoked the anger of the Minister of the Armed Forces, Pierre Messmer, who took Georges Gratiant to court.
+At their funeral, Gratiant gave the poetic speech "Discours sur les trois tombes": "Whoever wants bread will get lead, in the name of the law, in the name of force, in the name of France, in the name of the force of the law that comes from France."
+This speech provoked the anger of the Minister of the Armed Forces, Pierre Messmer, who took Gratiant to court.
 He was given a suspended sentence and fined, but appealed and finally won his case.
 The loss of life is memorialised on a plaque at rue Hardy de Saint-Omer near the place that it occurred, in Le Lamentin.

 Georges Gratiant spent his life fighting against injustice through his work as a lawyer, often at his own risk.
 He was actively anti-colonial, notably during the O.J.A.M. affair and during the strike of 1974.

 Retirement from politics

-1989: Georges Gratiant, after having been mayor of Le Lamentin for thirty years, the commune having become the second largest city in Martinique, announced that he would not stand for re-election and supports the candidacy of his first deputy Pierre Samot.
+In 1989 Gratiant, after having been mayor of Le Lamentin for thirty years, the commune having become the second largest city in Martinique, announced that he would not stand for re-election and supports the candidacy of his first deputy Pierre Samot.

-1992: After gradually withdrawing from politics, Georges Gratiant died on 20 June, 1992 at the age of 85.
+After gradually withdrawing from politics, Gratiant died on 20 June, 1992 at the age of 85.